rapid7/insightconnect-plugins/plugins/okta/help.md

 This action is used to deactivate / deprovision a user from the Okta system.
 In addition to losing the ability to log in, the user will be removed from all configured applications and lose all configured settings.
 This is a non- reversible, destructive operation.
-This action is also considered asynchronous by the Okta API, meaning there is some delay between the API returning a successful result and the actual deactivation / deprovisioning of a user.
+This action is also considered asynchronous by the Okta API, meaning there is some delay between the API returning a successful result and the actual deactivation / deprovisioning of a user

 ##### Input